Pittsburgh, Pennsylvania Labor Compliance Attorneys

 Under the H-1B and LCA regulations there are complex regulations relating to required wages, posting requirements, notice requirements and recordkeeping requirements.
 Failure to comply with each and every regulations can result in fines for each failure in compliance and can even lead to debarment from the H—1B program for an extended period of time.

-For those employers who are currently facing review by USICE, Rogers & Rogers can help.
+For those employers who are currently facing review by USICE, Rogers & Rogers, PC can help.
 We also have extensive experience with working with USICE, Wage & Hour, and DOL to resolve compliance concerns whether through negotiation or litigation or a combination of the two.

 Complying with Labor and Immigration Law

 As immigration and labor law evolve, more requirements and procedures are introduced.
-At Rogers & Rogers, our lawyers stay current on legislation and new requirements that impact employers and immigrants interested in working in the United States.
-If you have questions about I-9 compliance or would like more information about how labor law and immigration intersect, contact immigration attorneys at Rogers & Rogers today.
+At Rogers & Rogers, PC, our lawyers stay current on legislation and new requirements that impact employers and immigrants interested in working in the United States.
+If you have questions about I-9 compliance or would like more information about how labor law and immigration intersect, contact immigration attorneys at Rogers & Rogers, PC today.